 Mortality refers to the likelihood of death.
-The mortality assumption is based on industry standard life insurance and standard annuity past and emerging experience.
+Mortality Assumptions are based on industry standard life insurance and standard annuity past and emerging experience.
 The volume of the Group's life insurance and annuity business is not sufficient to use company-specific mortality tables.

 The Group maintains underwriting standards to determine the insurability of applicants.
 Claim trends are monitored on an ongoing basis.
 To offset some of the mortality risk, the Group cedes a proportion of the risk to reinsurers.
-Mortality and morbidity are monitored regularly.